Last updated on February 10th, 2022

 Logistics: Distance – 9km (return) | Time: 3.5-4hrs | Difficulty – easy | More info

-The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest us humans will ever get to traveling to Mars.
-The hike basically involves a descent from the rim of the outer crater down to the caldera floor, hiking across the dry lava field and climbing to the rim of the Dolomieu Crater.
+The hike from Pas de Bellecombe to the Dolomieu Crater is one of the most popular hikes in Reunion Island and the closest we humans will ever get to travel to Mars.
+The hike basically involves a descent from the rim of the outer crater down to the caldera floor, hiking across the dry lava field, and climbing to the rim of the Dolomieu Crater.
 The trail begins with a series of switchbacks that plunge to the caldera floor.
 From there, white markings on the lava point the way.
 The climax is reached at the moment you take the final step that reveals the size and depth of the Dolomieu Crater (2,460m), spanning 400 meters across and 300 meters deep.

 Logistics: Distance – 12km (return) | Time: 4.5-4hrs | Difficulty – challenging | More info

 One of the best hikes in Reunion Island, the hike to La Nouvelle offers the hard-to-resist opportunity for a day trip into Cirque de Mafate.
 The trail begins not far from Col de Boeufs, the pass that separates Cirque de Salazie from Cirque de Mafate at an altitude of 2,011m.
-It also serves as a parking lot for locals living in La Nouvelle who live in near complete isolation from the outside world.
+It also serves as a parking lot for locals living in La Nouvelle who live in near-complete isolation from the outside world.
 For basic necessities, they either need to fly out of their village or climb out to get to their car.